tindandelion/rust-bittorrent-client/_posts/2025-07-30-implement-request-pipeline.md

 * File size: 702545920, download duration: 16.494491333s
 ```

 Downloading the file in the local environment now takes 16 seconds, which gives us the download speed of almost **42 MB/sec**.
-What a dramatic change, compared to our [initial implementation][prev-post-download-speed]!
+What a dramatic change, compared to our [initial implementation][prev-download-speed]!

 #### My thoughts on the results